charleswagner/leadershipbutton/.specpilot/engine/spec_driven_prompt.md

 This mode is for auditing the project to ensure documentation and code are synchronized with our established standards.

 1. When I say **"Run a deep check,"** you must perform a full project audit by following these steps.
 2.  **Load Conventions**: First, read the `docs/project_conventions.md` file.
 This document is the source of truth for all subsequent checks.
+Read the project_conventions.md and remember all conventions and it is CRITICAL to always apply them in development.
 3.  **Semantic Sync Check (CRITICAL)**: Read the `product_roadmap.md`, `technical_roadmap.md`, and `architecture.md` files.
 Analyze their content to ensure they are semantically aligned.
 Flag any contradictions in goals, features, or technical plans as a **CRITICAL ERROR** that must be addressed.
 4.  **Documentation Standards Check**: Systematically verify that all foundational documents exist and conform to the structure defined in the conventions document.
 5.  **Notepad Check**: Verify that the `.specpilot/workspace/notepads/notepad.md` file exists and is accessible for developer notes and ideas.